AV Booth Topics

 After the Gasifier has successfully produced hydrogen, the time comes to put that energy to good use.
 In the video below, you'll see how Greg David and his crew connected an interrnal combustion engine up to the gasifier, and actually got it to work after ironing out a few kinks.

-One you have the internal combustion mechanism up and running, the next logical progression is to convert that raw rotating power to electrical energy.
-In the video below, you'll see how this process was undertaken, and wittness electricity being created from wood pellet exhaust.
+Once the internal combustion mechanism is up and running, the next logical progression is to convert that raw rotating power to electrical energy.
+In the video below, you'll see how this process was undertaken, and witness electricity being created from wood pellet exhaust.

-The video below demonstrates some of the challenges in keeping the gasifier up and running, which incllude the intermittent disassembly of the gasifier for cleaning, and the means by which tar and other residual materials are removed from the gasifier.
+The video below demonstrates some of the challenges in keeping the gasifier up and running, which include the occasional disassembly of the gasifier for cleaning, and the means by which tar and other residual materials are removed from the gasifier.

 Bio-mass Gasification